sgaurav19928/blur-admin/docs/contents/articles/001-getting-started/index.md

 ## How can it help me?

-We believe that that at the moment a lot of business applications have some kind of admin interface inside of them.
+We believe that at the moment a lot of business applications have some kind of admin interface inside of them.
 Sometimes it's not that obvious, but a lot of web applications have dashboard with panels, charts analytics.

 BlurAdmin aims to bootstrap development of your product and provide ecosystem for building a prototype or even production-ready application.